Hampton Court Castle

-Hampton Court Castle, also known as Hampton Court, is a castellated country house in the English county of Herefordshire.
+Hampton Court Castle, also known as Hampton Court or Hampton Castle, is a castellated country house in the English county of Herefordshire.
 The house is in the parish of Hope under Dinmore 4 mi south of Leominster and is a Grade I listed building, which is the highest category of architecture in the statutory protection scheme.

 The castle and grounds can be visited by the public and are also available as a venue for weddings and other events.

 History

 Hampton Court dates back from 1427.
 Sir Rowland Lenthall had built the original house on an estate which had been granted to him some years previously on his marriage to the king's cousin Margaret Fitzalan, a daughter of Richard FitzAlan, 4th Earl of Arundel.
 Sir Rowland's house was a quadrangular courtyard house and has retained this basic form.
 In other ways, the house has been significantly altered.